Chidambaram lodged in separate cell in Tihar, can use Western toilet | Devdiscourse

 "He will also have access to the prison's library and also watch television, just like a normal inmate," the official added.
 Chidambaram, who was also the home minister during UPA 2, was sent to 14-day judicial custody on Thursday in the INX Media corruption case.

-Later, his son Karti, along with lawyers, were also seen outside the jail.
-"He is being given a separate cell and can use western toilet as specified by the court order," a jail official said.

-The court allowed him to carry his spectacles, prescribed medicines to the jail and directed that he be kept in a separate cell in the Tihar prison as he is a protectee under Z-security.
+The court allowed him to carry his medicines to the jail and directed that he be kept in a separate cell in the Tihar prison as he is a protectee under Z-security.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)